 We realise that attending a group can be an anxious experience so a drop in session will be organised prior to the group starting.
 By meeting the facilitators and seeing the venue beforehand we hope that it may help to reduce any anxieties they may have.

 A follow up drop in session after the course has finished will also be offered.

 We aim to prevent the abuse of older people by raising awareness; encouraging education; promoting research and collecting and disseminating information.
-Please contact us

-Do you want to talk to someone about domestic abuse?
-Contact the Somerset Domestic Abuse Support helpline Telephone: 0800 69 49 999.
+To talk to someone about domestic abuse contact the Somerset Domestic Abuse Support helpline on 0800 69 49 999.
+Opening Hours are 8am to 8pm Monday to Friday and 9am to 1pm Saturday/Sunday.
+Outside of these hours the line is automatically redirected to the National 24hr Domestic Abuse helpline.
 If you or someone you know is in immediate danger, please always call the Police on 999.